10 Minute At Home Coronavirus Workout

 Being Coronavirus quarantined at home doesn’t need to mean your fitness routine needs to take a hit.
 Even if you don’t have an at-home gym, there are plenty of exercises and workout methods you can introduce to your daily lifestyle – even if you’re stuck indoors.

 Here’s your new 10 minute at home work out routine to stay in shape during self-isolation:

 Always start with your stretches to prevent injury and prepare your muscles for a workout.
 Just becuase you’re at home doesn’t mean you need to skip this step.

-Quad Stretches.
-Stand straight, shoulders squared, and feet hip-length apart.
+Quad Stretches. a great coronavirus workout first you stand straight, shoulders squared, and feet hip-length apart.
 Bend your left leg behind you, clutching your ankle and bringing it as close to your butt as you can.
 Hold for a moment or lean your hips forward for a deeper stretch, keeping your knee aligned with the other.
 Return your foot back to its starting position and do the same with your right leg.

 Lunges have always been one of the most useful and often forgotten muscle strengthening exercises.
 With your left leg take a step forward, letting your other leg trail behind while you sink down and return into a standing position.
 Remember to always use the heels of your feet first when pushing off from the ground.
 Do one leg and then the other as you cross your living room, basement, or even your kitchen floor.

 Pushups.
 It’s important to keep up your muscle strength and to ensure you are doing an adequate amount of stretches to keep your body flexible.
 We know you already know how to do a pushup, but it’s important to keep an eye on your body and ensure you’re holding yourself aligned properly.
 Keep your core engaged at all times and try your best to get your knees off the floor without compromising your posture – but always push yourself to your comfort level, especially if you have health issues you haven’t discussed with your doctor yet.